Collective communication in a transparent world: Phase transitions in a many-body Potts model and social-quantum duality: Introduction

 The paper is organized as follows.
-In Section \ref{sect:02}, we solve the fully connected social system of interacting communities by a $q$-state Potts-like lattice gas with many-body interactions on a complete graph.
-In Section \ref{sect:03} we compare the results with Monte Carlo simulations.
-In Section \ref{sect:04} we specuilate about social-quantum duality and in Section \ref{sect:05} we provide "sociological" interpretation of key results, as well as discuss open questions for future research.
+Section \ref{sec:model} derives the Hamiltonian and effective potential for the $q$-state Potts model with many-body interactions on a complete graph.
+Section \ref{sec:phase-structure} analyzes the phase structure in the thermodynamic limit for systems with two- and three-body interactions.
+Section \ref{sec:finite-effects} examines finite-size effects and presents Monte Carlo simulations that confirm the phases.
+Section \ref{sec:social-quantum-duality} establishes the social-quantum duality.
+Section \ref{sec:discussion} provides sociological interpretations, discusses limitations, and suggests open questions for future research.